 Further, a bigger display improves gaming immersion, but we don’t recommend 32″ monitors for competitive gaming as you’d have to move your eyes/neck a lot to see everything that’s happening on the screen.

-Just like the AOC CQ27G3S, the Gigabyte M32QC has a high contrast ratio for deep blacks and wide coverage of the DCI-P3 gamut (94%) for vibrant colors.
-It’s also significantly brighter with a 350-nit peak brightness (400-nits for HDR) and supports HDR10.
+Just like the KTC H27E22, the KTC H32S25E has a high contrast ratio for deep blacks and wide coverage of the DCI-P3 gamut (90%) for vibrant colors.
+It’s also bright with a 350-nit peak brightness and supports HDR10.
 Since it’s only entry-level HDR support, you shouldn’t pay any attention to it.

 Features